cozy/cozy-contacts/README.md

 ### Localization

-Localization and translations are handled by json files located in `/src/locales`
+Localization and translations are handled by [Transifex][tx], which is used by all Cozy's apps.

+As a _translator_, you can login to [Transifex][tx-signin] (using your Github account) and claim an access to the [app repository][tx-app].
+Transifex will then create pull request on the repository, and the locales are merged after validating the pull request.

+As a _developer_, you just have to modify json in `/src/locales`.

 ### Maintainer